 Canon RF 24-105mm f4L Review | First Impressions

-It’s been a while since I’ve partaken in the greatness that is Canon zoom lenses.
-I own the trinity of zoom lenses for the EF mount, but the older editions.
-The 24-70mmm f2.8L I, the 70-200 f2.8 L II, and the 16-35mm f2.8L II.
+It’s been a while since I’ve experienced the greatness of Canon Zoom lenses.
+I own the trinity of zoom lenses for the EF mount, but the older editions are the 24-70mmm f2.8L I, the 70-200 f2.8 L II, and the 16-35mm f2.8L II.

 All those lenses have been updated with the latest Canon coatings and optics software calibration and tuning, so I’m not exactly sure where this 24-105mm sits compared to the latest lenses.
 But man, compared to my older zooms, this lens is so much better.
-Sharpness is great, chromatic aberrations are kept to a minimum, but the biggest thing and most important to me is the color and contrast is outstanding.
-I personally don’t use zoom lenses for anything other than landscape photography, but I’m finding the 24-105mm versatility to be so good, that it’s really hard to leave it behind.
+Sharpness is great, and chromatic aberrations are kept to a minimum, but the biggest thing, and most important to me, is the color and contrast are outstanding.
+I don’t use zoom lenses for anything other than landscape photography, but I’m finding the 24-105mm versatility so good that it’s hard to leave it behind.
 Especially considering beautiful color and contrast.

-24-105mm RF solves a lot of issues I didn’t like with the 24-70mm and the 70-200mm.
+The Canon 24-105mm RF solves many of the issues I didn’t like with the older 24-70mm and the 70-200mm.
 The 24-70 always seemed to distort and stretch what was along the edges when at 24mm, and the 70-200 just lacked micro-contrast.
-The image always just felt dead and boring.
-Bokeh, color, and sharpness were always nice, but no punch, no life.
+The image always felt dead and boring.
+Bokeh, color, and sharpness were always nice, but there was no punch, no life.
 This lens is different.

-24mm might not seems wide enough for landscape photography, but Lightroom has made stitching panoramas so easy that I find myself often tilting the camera in portrait mode so I can get a wider vertical field of view, then I can shoot a panorama across the scene.
-This gives me a look similar to the ultra-wide lenses I’m used to shooting and it’s easy to do.
+24mm might not seem wide enough for landscape photography, but Lightroom has made stitching panoramas so easy that I find myself often tilting the camera in portrait mode to get a wider vertical field of view.
+Then, I can shoot a panorama across the scene.
+This gives me a look similar to the ultra-wide lenses I’m used to shooting, and it’s easy to do.

 Also, in those situations where you’re not using ND filters and it’s not late enough for a tripod, the IS makes shooting those panoramas by hand incredibly easy with very reliable results as long as you don’t drop below 1/30 on the wide end of the lens.

-For situations besides landscape photography, the lens is still fantastic.
-It focuses very faster, has great color and contrast with really nice bokeh if you can get your subject close enough to the lens.
+The lens is still fantastic for situations other than landscape photography.
+It focuses very fast, has great color and contrast, and has nice bokeh if you can get your subject close enough to the lens.

 Let’s get into the features and characteristics because it’s not all candy and sunshine with this lens.